ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ActionContext.rst

 Defaults to false.

 When context has been added to the
-`ActionManager </sdk/apps/qml/Ubuntu.Components/ActionManager/>`__
+:ref:`ActionManager <sdk_ubuntu_components_actionmanager>` setting this
-setting this value controls whether or not the actions in a context are available to external components.
+value controls whether or not the actions in a context are available to external components.

-The `ActionManager </sdk/apps/qml/Ubuntu.Components/ActionManager/>`__
+The :ref:`ActionManager <sdk_ubuntu_components_actionmanager>` monitors the
-monitors the active property of each of the local contexts that has been added to it.
+active property of each of the local contexts that has been added to it.
 There can be more than one local context active at a. time.
 When a local context is set active the manager will notice this and will export the actions from the context.

 **Note:** An Action declared to a component falling under an item that is a child of an inactive ActiveContext can be triggered manually using